Skip to content

 AI-Supported, Evidence-Governed Work

-AI is encouraged throughout the entire lifecycle.
+AI is encouraged throughout the lifecycle.

 Students may use AI for ideation, drafting, code support, testing, documentation, review preparation, and operational reasoning.

-But AI use must be governed.
+But AI use must remain governed.

 Students are expected to:

-• disclose meaningful AI assistance
+• disclose meaningful AI assistance;

-• verify AI-generated artifacts
+• verify AI-generated artifacts;

-• preserve evidence of verification
+• preserve evidence of verification;

-• understand the work they submit
+• understand the work they submit;

-• defend AI-supported decisions
+• defend AI-supported decisions;

-• avoid hidden dependency
+• avoid hidden dependency.

-AI usage is not an academic violation.
+AI use is not an academic violation.

 Undisclosed and unverified AI dependency is an engineering risk.